Sudoku code

 Sudoku codes are non-linear forward error correcting codes following rules of sudoku puzzles designed for an erasure channel.
 Based on this model, the transmitter sends a sequence of all symbols of a solved sudoku.
 The receiver either receives a symbol correctly or an erasure symbol to indicate that the symbol was not received.
 The decoder gets a matrix with missing entries and uses the constraints of sudoku puzzles to reconstruct a limited amount of erased symbols.

-Sudoku codes are not suitable for practical usage but are subject of research.
+Sudoku codes are not suitable for practical usage but are the subject of research.
 Questions like the rate and error performance are still unknown for general dimensions.

 In a sudoku one can find missing information by using different techniques to reproduce the full puzzle.
 This method can be seen as decoding a sudoku coded message that is sent over an erasure channel where some symbols got erased.
 By using the sudoku rules the decoder can recover the missing information.
 Sudokus can be modeled as a probabilistic graphical model and thus methods from decoding low-density parity-check codes like belief propagation can be used.